How to pay tax on peer to peer lending income?

 We are sometimes too focused on finding the right P2P tool.
 That’s fair, but the net profit after taxes is what counts.

 So taxation has to be taken into account even if our average yearly interest is stable above 10%.
 I know most P2P investors exceed this level, so let’s find out.

 When we analyze this profits in depth we find out that taxation on secondary market transactions profit might be different from the ordinary interest taxation.

-What taxation applies to p2p bonuses and cash backs on P2P lending?
+What taxation applies to p2p cash backs on P2P lending?

 Can I offset losses against earned interest?

 Do I have to report my earnings even if this are left abroad and reinvested?

 As you can see the subject is huge, even though in most cases and countries it is very simple to pay tax on social lending gains.
 We do recommend to seek professional advice if you are not too confident with the matter.

 Every peer to peer lending website has an area where users can download their own detailed tax report to submit in their country.
 This tax report is usually a simple PDF document where crucial numbers are reported.
 It is normally very easy to read also for the laypersons.